 The Purple Team acts as the communication channel between the Red and Blue Teams.
 The Red Team does not want to disclose all the methods it utilized during the tests, while the Blue Team may be reluctant to provide information about its defense mechanisms.

 In the best-case scenario, the Red and Blue Teams will communicate freely and share information.
 In that case, there will be no need for the Purple Team.
 The need for a Purple Team becomes apparent when the other teams start indicating that communicating information is not part of their job.
-When this happens, the Purple Team members act like a family counselor, opening channels of communication between the parties.
+When this happens, the Purple Team members act like family counselors, opening communication channels between the parties.

 Summary

 Security is a continuously evolving field.
 Hackers constantly find new ways around system weaknesses.
-Regular Red vs. Blue Team exercises not only improve corporate defenses, but also creates a process of cooperation between the attacking and defending teams.
+Regular Red vs. Blue Team exercises not only improve corporate defenses but also create a process of cooperation between the attacking and defending teams.